sensu/sensu-kubernetes-events/README.md

-  -h, --help                     help for sensu-kubernetes-events -c, --kubeconfig string        Path to the kubeconfig file (default $HOME/.kube/config) -l, --label-selectors string   Query for labelSelectors (e.g. release=stable,environment=qa) -n, --namespace string         Namespace to which to limit this check -k, --object-kind string       Object kind to limit query to (Pod, Cluster, etc.)
+  -h, --help                     help for sensu-kubernetes-events -c, --kubeconfig string        Path to the kubeconfig file (default $HOME/.kube/config) -l, --label-selectors string   Query for labelSelectors (e.g. release=stable,environment=qa) -n, --namespace string         Namespace to which to limit this check (defaults to check's namespace, use "all" for all namespaces)
+  -k, --object-kind string       Object kind to limit query to (Pod, Cluster, etc.)
   -s, --status-map string        Map Kubernetes event type to Sensu event status (default "{\"normal\": 0, \"warning\": 1, \"default\": 3}")

 Use "sensu-kubernetes-events [command] --help" for more information about a command.

 ```
+#### Namespaces
+By default this check assumes your Sensu namespace matches up with your
+Kubernetes namespace and therefore uses that same namespace when querying
+the API for events.
+You can override this with the `--namespace` flag.
+To have one check run for events from all Kubernetes namespaces, you can
+specify `--namespace all`.

 #### API authentication
 In order to query the API, the check must authenticate.
 The normal use case
 would be for the check to be running from within a Kubernetes cluster and would